digitalocean/pydo/README.md

 Sometimes you want to make changes to the client configurations or customizations and test them locally.
 Everything you need to do this is in the Makefile.
 Below will provide instructions on how to generate the DO python client locally:

-First, you'll download DO's latest Openapi 3.0 Spec using the following Make command:
+The following command will will download the latest published spec and generatethe client:
 ```
-make download-spec
+make generate
 ```

-Then, you'll actually generate the client with this Make command:
+To overwrite that behavior and use a local spec file, run the following instead:
 ```
-make autorest-python
+SPEC_FILE=path/to/local/spec make generate
 ```

 To test the client you just generated, we have included a POC that creates a Droplet and Attaches a Volume to the Droplet.
 Before you run the script, you'll need the following exported variables: